PKizzle/dns/README.md

 We try to keep the "main" branch as sane as possible and at the bleeding edge of standards, avoiding breaking changes wherever reasonable.

+The naming of types follows the RFCs.
+EDNS0 types are similarly named, DHU (Ds Hash Understood), if there is a clash between an actual RR's and an EDNS0 one, the EDNS0 type will get an 'E' as prefix, e.g. EDHU.
+This will also be done if the RR was named later than the EDNS0 option!

 # Goals

 - KISS.